 1. Fertility Awareness Method:

 The Fertility Awareness Method (FAM) requires you to track your menstrual cycle and abstain from unprotected sex during the time you can get pregnant.
 On average there are 8-10 days a female can get pregnant.
 There are many apps that you can download to track your cycle.
-I use Cycle Beads.
+I use Kindara.
 Even if you don’t choose this method, it’s a good idea to use an app like Cycle Beads to track your periods.
 Please note that if you have irregular periods or your period is outside of the 32 day range, then this method is not for you.